kbmackenzie/mewlix-examples/10 - dice roller/README.md

-A dice roller that can parse a subset [dice notation][1].
+A dice roller that can parse a subset of [dice notation][1].
 It supports:

 - Describing dice rolls in `xdy` format (e.g. `1d20`, `2d6`, `3d8`)
 - Addition and subtraction (e.g. `1d20 + 1d4`)